IanWhitney/ianwhitney.github.com/_posts/2013-10-06-visualization-retrospective-wrapping-up-d3.md

 So by focusing on the features I did need, I made the learning curve more manageable.

-Soon enough I had a (https://github.umn.edu/whit0694/le_heatmap_demo/raw/master/examples/example.png)[demonstration visualization] that got buy in from the team.
+Soon enough I had a [https://github.umn.edu/whit0694/le_heatmap_demo/raw/master/examples/example.png](demonstration visualization) that got buy in from the team.
 It was far from perfect, but it showed us the way.

 ### Wrapping It